-An international scientific team which has been drilling beneath
+An international scientific team which was drilling

-climate 55 million years ago.
+enjoyed a sub-tropical climate around 55 million years ago.

-The Arctic Coring Expedition (Acex) has recovered sediment cores
+The Arctic Coring Expedition (Acex) recovered sediment

-from nearly 400m (1,300ft) below the sea floor.
+cores from nearly four hundred metres (1,300 feet) below the sea floor.

 about 20C, instead of the average now, -1.5C.

-The expedition, which has relied on three icebreakers
+The expedition, which relied on three icebreakers